Meth lab forces WWII veteran out of his home

 Rieben said he purchased the home from the bank “as is” and there is nothing they can do to help.

-The home was renovated and put on the market, the listing agent with Berkshire Hathaway Home Services has not responded back to ABC Action News request for comment.
+The home was renovated and put on the market, the listing agent with Berkshire Hathaway Home Services has not responded back for a request for comment.

 There is no law requiring homes be tested for possible methamphetamines.
 That is up to the prospective buyer.
 Kits can be purchased online for less than a $100.